 When it comes to sending a favorite furry friend off into the grand beyond, cremation is the most common practice, but a natural home burial is also commonplace – for those with yards.

 If this is the option that works for you, you may want to check in with any local ordinances that may prohibit this if you plan on interring anything larger than a hamster, canary or goldfish.
 To guard against any possible diseases always use extreme caution when handling animal remains whether or not your pet had been ill.
 Use universal precautions to reduce exposure to disease, ticks, mosquitoes, and fleas.

-Below are some tips on handling a deceased pet’s remains including methods of handling.
+Some tips on handling a deceased pet’s remains:

 It is perhaps a good idea to wait 3 hours before burial if your pet has just died.
 Rigor mortis usually sets in within 3 hours and stays with for a number of days.
 However, this is much more obvious in mammals than in reptiles.
 A motionless snake could just be sleeping after a large meal.